drs-az/RxTracker/README.md

 On mobile devices you can choose "Add to Home Screen" to install the app like a native application.

+### Backup folder

+In the **Setup Rx** tab you can press **Choose Backup Folder** to select a directory on your device.
+A JSON file named `rxtracker-data.json` will be kept in that folder with all medications and logs.
+If the folder becomes unavailable or the File System Access API isn't supported, the app will switch to browser storage and show an alert.

 ## License